agama-project/agama-project.github.io/docs/user/urls.md

 ### `cd`, `dvd` and `hd`

-This is another particular case of `device://` but with an slightly different form.
+This is another particular case of `device://` but with a slightly different form.
 In Agama, there is no difference between these forms (`hd`, `dvd` and `cd`).
 The syntax is `dvd:/PATH?devices=DEVICE`: